syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 ### Enabling freetext annotation mode

 Set the [AnnotationMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfpdfviewer/Syncfusion.SfPdfViewer.XForms~Syncfusion.SfPdfViewer.XForms.SfPdfViewer~AnnotationMode.html) property of the PDF viewer to `FreeText`.
 After setting the annotation mode, tap any PDF page and a popup will appear.
+Zooming, panning and scrolling will be disabled.
 Type the text in the popup and click "OK" to add the typed text to the page.
-Once the freetext annotation is added to the page scrolling, panning and zooming will be enabled again.
+Once the freetext annotation is added to the page zooming, panning and scrolling will be enabled again.

 {% tabs %}
 {% highlight xaml %}